 Sodium Cetearyl Sulfate: The sodium salt of sulfur extracted from coconut.
 Sulphur is an element that exists in all of nature.
 The term 'no sulfates' is way too broad a term and is based on a lot of misinformation.
 It is rated a 0 on the Skin Deep Cosmetic Safety Database.

-The preservative we use for our lotions, creams and cleansers is sodium levulinate from non-GMO corn and sodium anisate from basil.
-It contains the same compound (levulinic acid) that bees use to protect their pollen and nectar.
-Not only is it an effective anti-microbial, but it also has active skin care properties.
-It is anti-inflammatory to soothe irritated skin and balances the skin's PH to an ideal level.
+The preservatives we use for our lotions, creams and cleansers are sodium levulinate from non-GMO corn, and sodium anisate from basil.
+Levulinate contains the same compound (levulinic acid) that bees use to protect their pollen and nectar.
+Not only are these effective anti-microbials, but they also has active skin care properties; anti-inflammatory to soothe irritated skin and balances the skin's PH to an ideal level.

 Vegetable Glycerin: A colourless, odourless liquid that is extracted from coconut and palm fats.
 It is soluble in water and acts as a humectant (attracts moisture).
 It is rated a 0 on the Skin Deep Cosmetic Safety Database.

 Rosemary Leaf Extract: Extract from rosemary leaf that is very high in antioxidants.
 Keeps our products smelling and feeling as fresh as possible.
 It is rated a 0 on the Skin Deep Cosmetic Database.